For centuries and across cultures, color has been used to evoke emotion, convey meaning and to express feelings.

-In most parts of the world, the colour blue is associated with trust, protection and responsibility—three traits that most customers find relatively important when looking to store their money.
+In most parts of the world, the color blue is associated with trust, protection and responsibility—three traits that most customers find relatively important when looking to store their money.

-However, not all colours convey the same universal language.
+However, not all colors convey the same universal language.

 Yellow Across Cultures